silitics/x-launcher/README.md

 In any case, arguments passed to `x` are forwarded to whatever is launched.

-Note that on Unix-like systems, contributes without X-Launcher installed can still launch the `xfile` with a shebang manually, i.e., using X-Launcher is completely optional.
+Note that on Unix-like systems, contributors without X-Launcher installed can still launch the `xfile` with a shebang manually, i.e., using X-Launcher is completely optional.

 ## Contributing